-Mountain Cleaners is one such unique non-profit organization that has set up waste collection drives in popular hill stations in northern India, and is actively involved in community clean up hikes, education programs to help create awareness, promote the concept of recycling and distribute and empty dustbins in the surrounding areas.
+Mountain Cleaners is one such unique non-profit organisation that has set up waste collection drives in popular hill stations in northern India and is actively involved in community clean up hikes, education programs to help create awareness, promote the concept of recycling and distribute and empty dustbins in the surrounding areas.

 How did it all begin

 Meet 35-year-old British national Jodie Underhill, the founder of Mountain Cleaners, who came to India to volunteer for the Tibetan Children’s Village as she sponsors two Tibetan children.
 Little did she know that she will end up cleaning up our mess as she didn’t want the beauty of the region to be destroyed by indiscriminate pollutants.
 Setting up base in Mcleod Ganj in 2009, Jodie started organising clean up drives in the area, only to be nicknamed as the ‘Garbage Girl’.
 The clean ups and open support for her initiatives were a catalyst that encouraged her to start an organisation called Mountain Cleaners.

 Armed with passion and a drive to make a change along with likeminded team members, Jodie and the Mountain Cleaners have come a long way.
 In the beginning, they found it difficult to recruit Indian volunteers but this year the number of Indian volunteers has rocketed.